syncfusion-content/wpf-docs/wpf/ToolBar/ToolBarAdv-state.md

 ---
 layout: post
-title: ToolBarAdv state
+title: ToolBarAdv State in WPF ToolBar control | Syncfusion
-description: Description about ToolBarAdv state for WPF
+description: Learn here all about ToolBarAdv State support in Syncfusion WPF ToolBar (ToolBarAdv) control and more.
 platform: wpf
 control: ToolBarAdv
 documentation: ug
 ---
-# ToolBarAdv state
+# ToolBarAdv State in WPF ToolBar (ToolBarAdv)

 ToolBarAdv provides different states such as Docking, Floating or Hidden.
 It can be change using the property `ToolBarState` of the ToolBarManager.